 - Obtain a URL where Looker should send an HTTPS request.

 - Specify a destination application for your Looker data delivery.
 The destination application may require additional configuration in order to receive data from Looker.

 The exact procedure differs depending on what web service and destination application you're using to deliver the dashboard.
-See this Looker Community topic on Scheduling Looks and dashboards using webhooks (3.46+) for guidelines on setting up another application to receive the webhook data from Looker.
+See this Looker Community post on Scheduling Looks and dashboards using webhooks (3.46+) for guidelines on setting up another application to receive the webhook data from Looker.

 Looker will attempt delivery to a webhook for a maximum of 30 minutes.
 Ensure that the destination can respond within 30 minutes to the webhook delivery attempt.

 Amazon S3 buckets are a common way to store large amounts of data.
 You or your company will need to have created an S3 bucket with Amazon before Looker can use it.